dynamsoft-docs/code-parser-docs/code-types/za-dl.md

 ## Fields

-The exposed fields for code type `VIN` is defined as below:
+The exposed fields for code type `SOUTH_AFRICA_DL` is defined as below:

 | Field Name | Description |
 | ---------- | ----------- |